andychase/reparse/readme.rst

 Support
 -------

 Need some help?
-Make issues on Github or send me an email at andy@asperous.us and I'll do my best to help you.
+Send me an email at andy@asperous.us and I'll do my best to help you.

 Contribution
 ------------

+The code is located on Github_.
-Send me suggestions, issues, and pull requests on Github and I'll gladly review them!
+Send me suggestions, issues, and pull requests and I'll gladly review them!

 Licence
 -------